URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Urban Routing Benchmark -

 \paragraph{Baselines}

-\our{} includes naive baseline methods for the route choice problem for groundedness in the benchmarking tasks. \textbf{All-or-Nothing} (AON) model deterministically selects the route with the minimal free-flow time, where free-flow time is the expected travel duration under zero congestion. \textbf{Random} model selects an action randomly with a uniform probability.
+\our{} includes naive baseline methods for the route choice problem for groundedness in the benchmarking tasks. \textbf{All-or-Nothing} (AON) model deterministically selects the route with the minimal free-flow time (expected travel time with no congestion). \textbf{Random} model selects an action randomly with a uniform probability.
 The \textbf{human} baseline assumes that CAVs replicate human routing decisions (apply trained human model).